-This is the active part of passive investing, balancing (or actually re-balancing) your investments, to fit your investment goals after a period of time.
+This is the active part of passive investing, balancing (or re-balancing) your investments to fit your investment goals after a while.

-- 40% of the RRSP will be in Bonds, GIC’s or the like (slow growth, but loss less likely)
+- 40% of the RRSP will be in Bonds, GIC or the like (slow growth, but loss less likely)

 - 60% in equities, which you then split into

 - 25% in Canadian Equities (Canadian Wonder ETF)

 - 25% in U.S. Equities (U.S. Super ETF)

 - 10% in International Equities (Worldwide Amazing ETF)

 Remember this is an example, you can set your passive investing plan up however you wish.
 You would then decide which index funds, ETFs or the like you want to act in your passive investment plan, take the money you have available and buy the equities you have identified to act as your category investments.
 (I have included wacky fictitious names to help with the example).

 After a period of time, you will wish to make sure that your investment goals are relatively the same percentage-wise, and that period is your decision, you could choose:

 - Never leave the purchases as is, walk away (now that is really passive investing), and take out the funds when you need them (I am not espousing this theory simply pointing it out).